eigerco/pallet-move/README.md

 when being in the substrate-based node directory root.
 Assumption is made that the pallet is located under `../pallet-move` directory.
 Template for the weights is located under `./.maintain/frame-weight-template.hbs` directory and can be obtained from Substrate repository.

 ## Docker
-There is possibility to generate the docker image containing working `node-template` with `move-pallet` built-in.
-To generate image run:
+There is a possibility to generate the docker image containing a working `node-template` with `move-pallet` built-in.
+To generate an image, run:
 ```bash
 sudo docker build -t "nodemove:Dockerfile" .
 ```

-When build is complete you can check if you can see the image in the docker repository by running:
+When the build is ready, you can check if you can see the image in the docker repository by running:
 ```bash
 sudo docker images
 ```

-To run image type:
+To run the image, enter:
 ```bash
 sudo docker run nodemove:Dockerfile
 ```

-It will start `node-template` on local interface.
-You can change default behavior by passing your own command when running docker image.
+It will start the `node-template` on the local interface.
+You can change the default behavior by passing your own command when running the docker image.
 All available options are in the [node template](https://docs.substrate.io/reference/command-line-tools/node-template/) documentation.